mengD/TestforEMC/question_2.md

 * Setup: BUI and CLI
 * Storage Platform:
 * Special Configuration:
-    1. un-export to different OSs (Linux Solaris and Windows for supported version)
+    * un-export to different OSs (Linux Solaris and Windows for supported version)
+    * un-export 100 LUNs concurrently
+    * un-export 1000 LUNs concurrently
-* Expected Results: Successfully un-exported LUNs to a host (No errors or exceptions)
+* Expected Results:
+    1. Successfully un-exported LUNs to a host (No errors or exceptions)
+    2. Finished in acceptable time

 ***